Tavira Intro > 1 week > Day Trips > Tavira Beaches > Airport To Tavira > Tavira Sights > Barril Beach > Algarve Intro

 Tavira Portugal Guide - Fully Updated for 2019!

-Tavira is an ancient Moorish town that has retained its unique character and heritage to become one of the finest resort towns of the Algarve.
 The town extends along the banks of the Gilão River and is a delightful mix of traditional Portuguese architecture with deep-rooted Moorish influences.
 Tavira is a joy to explore with its plethora of historic buildings and decorative churches, all of which are set around charming plazas and pretty cobbled streets.

-Tavira is a great destination for a beach holiday as to the south of the town are the pristine beaches of the Ilha de Tavira.
+Tavira is a wonderful destination for a beach holiday as to the south of the town are the pristine beaches of the Ilha de Tavira.
 These beaches are some of the least developed of the Algarve, being protected by the Ria Formosa Nature Park.

 There is a lot to love about Tavira, making it the ideal holiday destination for those tourists who want to combine beautiful beaches with an immersion in Portuguese culture.
-This guide will provide an introduction to Tavira, which is one of our favourite towns of southern Portugal.
+This guide will provide an introduction to Tavira, which is one of our favourite towns in southern Portugal.

 Who should visit Tavira Portugal?